Grow Involved 3-5

 Photo Credit: Civil Rights March on Washington, D.C.
 [Dr. Martin Luther King, Jr. speaking.], 08/28/1963.
 By The U.S. National Archives is licensed under CC by 2.0

 Young people grow involved in service by following the lead of service models and by taking action in a variety of projects.
-In this unit, students get inspiration from the legacy of Dr. Martin Luther King, Jr. and get involved by growing and sharing flowers, and making and donating book covers and quilts that communicate a celebration of differences.
+In this unit, youth get inspiration from the legacy of Dr. Martin Luther King, Jr. and get involved by growing and sharing flowers, writing kind notes, and making and donating art.